InsaneBroccoli/bf_controller_tuning/markdown/technical Documentation/technical_Documentation.md

 ### 2.1.3 Chirp programming
 The implementation of the chirp signal in Betaflight is straightforward.
 You call the function chirpInit() and pass:
- -a struct of type chirp_t defined in chirp.h -starting frequency
+ - a struct of type chirp_t defined in chirp.h
+ - starting frequency
- -end frequency
+ - end frequency
- -signal length
+ - signal length
- -loop-time in microseconds
+ - loop-time in microseconds

 This initialises the values in the data struct and:
- -converts loop period from microseconds to seconds -calculates the number of samples in the signal duration -calculates the exponential growth factor -precomputes the constants used to get the phase from the frequency evolution -calls chirpReset() function
+ - converts loop period from microseconds to seconds
+ - calculates the number of samples in the signal duration
+ - calculates the exponential growth factor
+ - precomputes the constants used to get the phase from the frequency evolution
+ - calls chirpReset() function

 The chirpReset() function sets:
- -internal counter to 0
+ - internal counter to 0
- -bool isFinished to false
+ - bool isFinished to false
 then calls the function chirpResetSignals() to set signal-related fields to 0.

 Once the chirp is initialised use the chirpUpdate() function once per loop iteration.
 This function checks:
- -if bool isFinished is true -> return false
+ - if bool isFinished is true -> return false
- -else if internal counter is equal to the number of samples inside the chirps period -> set bool isFinished true, call chirpResetSignals(), return false if none of the above is true the
+ - else if internal counter is equal to the number of samples inside the chirps period -> set bool isFinished true, call chirpResetSignals(), return false if none of the above is true the
 # 3. Theory